MaggieDaisy/Discover-Sardinia/README.md

 * About – Page with practical and historical information and gallery
 * Trips – Showcase of three local trips and gallery
 * Attractions – Showcase of attraction and their locations
-* Contact – Form to send request
+* Contact – Form to send request and subscribe
 * Footer – fixed footer with social media icons

 ### **Surface**

 The visual experience of this project reflects the theme of happy vacation, spending active and relaxing time by sightseeing and exploring the island

 * Colors

 A blend of colors is bright and clean, reflecting the colors of seawater and relaxing atmosphere during a sunny day.
 Throughout the whole project were used two main color shades such as blue light and blue dark as well as creamy-sandy beige to create visual contrast between elements and sections.